Vanvaz

 • Teguise and its market

 Teguise is another must-see on your visit to the island.
-It is the largest municipality on Lanzarote, reaching east and west coasts.
+Item is the largest municipality on Lanzarote, reaching east and west coasts.
 Declared an architectural-historical-artistic site, it is one of the oldest towns on the island.

 Its cobbled streets and whitewashed houses make any walk a pleasant and peaceful experience.
 In addition, you can enjoy all kinds of leisure activities: museums, monuments, restaurants, markets… All this makes Teguise one of the places you won't regret visiting.